derikwhittaker/grunt-deploy-wpxap/README.md

 This works by creating a local deployXapCmd.cmd file local to your grunt file and executing this file.
 I am not too happy with this route but it was the only way I could get this to work.

+For details on launching the xap and its options please see this [MSDN](http://msdn.microsoft.com/en-us/library/windowsphone/develop/ff402565.aspx) article.

 ```js
 grunt.initConfig({
     deploy_wpxap: {